Santiagorothia: Classification

 Santiagorothia was first described in 2000, based on fossils found in Chile, near the Tinguiririca River, and in Argentina in deposits of the Sarmiento Formation, dating to the Early Oligocene.
 Santiagorothia is an interatheriid, a family of small to medium-sized notoungulates, with similarities to rodents.
 Santiagorothia was an archaic interatheriid, less specialized than the later Cochilius, Miocochilius, Protypotherium and Interatherium.

-Palebioology
+Paleobiology

 Santiagorothia was a terrestrial herbivore, which fed on low vegetation in open areas, and was probably quite fast and agile.

 Etymology

 The genus is named for Santiago Roth, "in honor of his contributions to South American paleontology".